NaBo-00/instagram-follower-scraper/README.md

 &rarr; If there are other issues don't hesitate to open a new [issue](https://github.com/NaBo-00/instagram-follower-scraper/issues/new).

+## Legal :warning:
+This script is in no way affiliated with, authorized, maintained, sponsored or endorsed by Instagram or any of its affiliates or subsidiaries.
+Developed for research and educational purposes ONLY - Use at your own risk.

+This project violates Instagram's Terms of Service (TOS), and because of this, Instagram may (and will) temporarily or permanently ban your account.
+I'm not responsible for your account being banned or any actions you perform.

 ## Contact

 If you have any questions, face any problems or have any improvement suggestions do not hesitate to contact me or open a new [issue](https://github.com/NaBo-00/instagram-follower-scraper/issues/new).